scikit-video/scikit-video/README.md

-Borrowing coding styles and conventions from scikit-image and scikit-learn, scikit-video is a Python module for video processing built on top of scipy, numpy, ffmpeg, mediainfo, and libav.
+Borrowing coding styles and conventions from scikit-image and scikit-learn, scikit-video is a Python module for video processing built on top of scipy, numpy, ffmpeg, and mediainfo.

-This project is available under the BSD.
+This project is distributed under the 3-clause BSD.

 ##Dependencies:

+Integration testing performed using an Ubuntu 12.04 LTS and anaconda packages.
+Listed below are the minimum versions tested:

-- ffmpeg
+- ffmpeg (version >= 1.0)
-- mediainfo
+- mediainfo (version >= 0.7.52)
-- python2
+- python2 (2.6 or 2.7)
-- numpy
+- numpy (version >= 1.9.2)
-- scipy
+- scipy (version >= 0.16.0)

 ##Installation: